-This last piece reinforces the finding of Lynn et al in so far that the client’s motivation to purchase (quality vs deal) effects how they react to the pricing (odd vs even or 5 vs 0).
-I believe the fact that 0 is perceived as even has baring on how people perceive 0-ending prices as being higher quality (and more expensive).
+This last piece reinforces the finding of Lynn et al, that the client’s motivation to purchase (quality vs deal) effects how they react to the pricing (odd vs even pricing or 5 vs 0 whole number pricing).
+I believe the fact that 0 is perceived as even number pricing has an impact on how people perceive 0-ending prices as being higher quality (and more expensive).

-Bundling of products or services
+Bundling of products or services & their prices

 Baumgartner & Hähnchen (2016) looked further into the pricing of bundles.
-They found that the preference for a bundle increased when both items were priced with even amounts rather than odd.
-The researchers believed that this was suggestive of even numbers representing higher quality.
-The 2016 research found that the greatest purchasing probability occurred when both items were labelled with even prices and the total bundle amount was odd.(Their research was into odd and even prices regardless of value)
+They found that the customer preference for a bundle increased when both items had even pricing rather than odd pricing.
+The researchers believed that this was due to even numbers representing higher quality.
+The 2016 research found that the greatest likelihood of purchasing happened when both items were labelled with even prices and the total bundle amount was odd.(Their research was into odd and even pricing regardless of value)

 Price ending and negotiated pricing